aws/aws-toolkit-azure-devops/AWS-Extension/Docs/create-aws-connection.rst

 ########################

 .. meta::
-   :description: Create an AWS connection for AWS Tools for Visual Studio Team Services Extension
+   :description: Create an AWS connection for AWS Tools for Team Services Extension
    :keywords: AWS, VSTS, Visual Studio Team Sevices Extension

 To deploy to AWS, an AWS subscription has to be linked to Team Foundation Server or to Visual Studio Team Services